 Addressing the Challenges in Gaza

 The Palestinian territory of Gaza is a 25-mile long sliver of land between Israel and Egypt isolated from the outside world by both countries, and regularly referred to by its own inhabitants as “the world’s largest open-air prison.”
-One of the most densely populated places on our planet, Gaza has, over the last 16 years, experienced violent political and clan schisms, as well as unpredictable land, air, and sea attacks that have claimed the lives of thousands of civilians and destroyed both infrastructure and residential housing.
+Since 1948, one of the most densely populated places on our planet, Gaza has experienced violent political and clan schisms, as well as unpredictable land, air, and sea attacks that have claimed the lives of thousands of civilians and destroyed both infrastructure and residential housing.
 Even before the current devastating bombardment and invasion by Israel in retaliation for Hamas’s October 7th attack, the entire population of 2.2 million has been afflicted by high rates of unemployment and poverty, by limited and unreliable access to basic needs, including water, sanitation, power, food and adequate health care.
+Since the beginning of the last war, the situation has become catastrophic.

 Program Update

 The death and damage in Gaza from Israel’s retaliation for Hamas’s October 7th attack have been immense.
-As of February 2024, over 30,000 Gazans have been killed, a significant majority of whom are children and women, and more than 50,000 have been injured.
-Well over 50% of the buildings in the north of Gaza have been completely destroyed, and over 90% of the population has been forced to leave their homes.
-Infrastructure, which was already inadequate and unreliable, has been utterly crushed, with the majority of hospitals currently non-functioning, power rarely available, and many dozens, perhaps hundreds, of schools and mosques destroyed.
+As of November 2025, over 70,000 Gazans have been killed, a significant majority of whom are children and women, and more than 170,000 have been injured.
+Well over 80% of the buildings in Gaza have been completely destroyed, and over 90% of the population has been forced to leave their homes, multiple times.
+Infrastructure, which was already inadequate and unreliable, has been utterly crushed, with the majority of hospitals currently non-functioning, power rarely available, and hundreds of schools, public buildings, and places of worship destroyed.
 Much of the population has no access to potable water, sufficient nutrition, or adequate shelter.
-Public health officials are warning of lethal epidemics of viral and bacterial disease.
+Public health officials are warning of lethal epidemics of viral and bacterial disease and widespread famine.

 The entire population is suffering from profound psychological trauma.
 Children are asking questions that should never be coming to their minds— “Am I alive only to be killed?” and “When will it be my turn to die?”—and many adults are immobilized by despair.

-Though all of our Faculty have suffered greatly—with the vast majority forced to leave their homes—they have, at great personal risk, been bringing our program of emergency trauma healing and resilience building to UN shelters, and to schools and hospitals, as well as to people who are living amidst the rubble on the streets of central and southern Gaza.
-To date, they have shared mind-body skills, via workshops, Mind-Body Skills Groups, individual counseling, and recreational groups with over 16,000 children and adults, in-person and virtually.
-They are providing trauma healing as well to the first responders from the Palestinian Red Crescent, who are transporting the wounded to hospitals and recovering the bodies of the dead.
+Though all of our Faculty and Staff have suffered greatly—with the vast majority forced to leave their homes and temporary shelters multiple times—they have, at great personal risk, been bringing our program of emergency trauma healing and resilience building to UNand other shelters, to temporary learning structures, and hospitals, as well as to people who are living amidst the rubble on the streets of north, central and southern Gaza.
+To date, they have shared mind-body skills, via workshops, Mind-Body Skills Groups, individual counseling, and recreational groups with more than 230,000 children and adults, in-person and virtually.
+They have served first responders transporting the wounded hospitals and recovering the bodies of the dead, orphans, and internally displaced people in 166 shelters across the territory.

 CMBM x Islamic Relief USA | Gaza Testimonial 1